 Many of today’s consumers don’t feel like they get good customer service.
 With this mindset, it only takes one bad experience for them to bolt to a competitor.

 This can cost you significantly.
-It’s 4 to 5 times as costly to attract a new customer than it is to keep an old one.
+It’s 4 to 5 times as costly to attract a new customer as it is to keep an old one.